 Today I want to share one of my favorite go-to holiday recipes.
-These spicy ginger snaps are filled with a sweet butterscotch and pumpkin filling, spiced with a little pumpkin spice.
-I usually pull this one out for work functions, or when I don't have a lot of time.
-I'll show you how to make the gingersnaps from scratch, but I won't tell if you're running behind and decide to start with some store bought snaps. ;D
+These spicy ginger snaps are filled with a sweet butterscotch and pumpkin filling, making a delicious Pumpkin Ginger Snap cookie.
+I usually pull this one out for work functions, or when I don’t have a lot of time, since they are delicious with homemade and store bought ginger snaps.
+I’ll show you how to make the gingersnaps from scratch, but I won’t tell if you’re running behind and decide to start with some store bought snaps.

 The Ginger Snaps